 Grady County School Finance Authority is a public trust, created under an indenture dated June 23, 2008.
-The Authority was created pursuant to Title 60 of the Oklahoma statutes 2001 as amended, section 176, et seq., with Grady County, Oklahoma named as beneficiary, to furnish the beneficiary with services and facilities, promote local industrial development, provide cultural and educational activities and facilities, and to assist in financing and constructing other facilities, all for the benefit of the County.
+The Authority was created pursuant to Title 60 of the Oklahoma statutes 2001 as amended, section 176, et seq., with Grady County Oklahoma named as beneficiary, to furnish the beneficiary with services and facilities, promote local industrial development, provide cultural and educational activities and facilities, and to assist in financing and constructing other facilities, all for the benefit of the County.
 The Authority accomplishes its mission through various educational development trusts.
 The Authority is empowered to borrow money and to pledge assets, properties and revenue as security against its borrowings.
-The Authority has no taxing power and is not legally required to adopt a budget.

 Grady County School Finance Authority generally does not acquire any assets or incur any liability when it issues bonds for eligible entities.
 It may earn and collect administrative fees and must be informed of the unpaid balances.
-If however Grady County School Finance Authority manages the assets and liabilities and does not assign them, the assets and liabilities would be recognized.
+If, however Grady County School Finance Authority manages the assets and liabilities and does not assign them, the assets and liabilities would be recognized.
 Note 3 - Conduit Debt Obligations, discloses the outstanding obligation, which the Authority has facilitated.